antmicro/renode-linux-runner-action/README.md

     rootfs-size: 512M
 ```

-## Sections
+## Tasks

 Sometimes, after replacing the initramfs or board configuration, you may need to change the default commands that the action executes on each run.
-You can use the 'Section' mechanism.
-All the commands that the action executes are stored in the section files in `action/sections/*.yml`.
-If you want to change any of these, you can pass your own section through the `sections` action argument.
-If your section has the same name as one of the default ones, it will replace it.
+You can use the 'Task' mechanism.
+All the commands that the action executes are stored in the task files in `action/tasks/*.yml`.
+If you want to change any of these, you can pass your own task through the `tasks` action argument.
+If your task has the same name as one of the default ones, it will replace it.

 For example: